mtfishman/SymbolicArrays.jl/README.md

 ````

-Optimize the order of evaluation of the expression:
+Optimize the evaluation order of the expression (by default uses an
+eager optimizer, which isn't always optimal):

 ````julia
 a = SymbolicArray(:a, 2, 3)